 Exports Activities of Congo, Republic of the

-In 2023, the Republic of Congo’s total exports reached $10.09 billion, accounting for 63.81% of its GDP.
-With exports playing a crucial role, it holds high importance in driving the country’s economic growth and stability.
+In 2023, the Republic of Congo’s total exports of goods and services reached approximately $9.47 billion, accounting for 56.90% of its GDP (World Bank WITS).
+Exports play a crucial role in driving the country’s economic growth and stability, with crude petroleum dominating around 85% of export value.

 The Republic of Congo primarily exports crude petroleum, refined copper, wood, tin ores, and rare earth ores.
 Its main export partners are China (39%), India (20%), UAE (15%), Italy (5%), and Vietnam (4%).